 USCIS Grants Temporary Extension of Accommodation for Sheepherders in H-2A Status

 WASHINGTON—U.S. Citizenship and Immigration Services (USCIS) announced today that it extended an accommodation for H-2A workers in the sheepherding industry to transition to the three-year limitation of stay requirements.
 USCIS will require H-2A sheepherders who have reached their maximum three-year period of stay to depart the United States by Aug.
-16, 2012.
-These sheepherders must then remain outside the country for at least three months before petitioning for H-2A classification again.
+16, 2012, and remain outside the country for at least three months before petitioning for H-2A classification again.

-Certain petitioners may have had a Form I-129, Petition for a Nonimmigrant Worker, affected solely on the basis that the H-2A sheepherder had exceeded the three-year limitation of stay.
-Petitioners may request that USCIS reopen cases by sending an email to: firstname.lastname@example.org.
-Include ‘H-2A Sheepherder Service Motion Request’ in the subject line and the case receipt number in the body of the email.
-USCIS will review cases that were:
+Some petitioners may have had a Form I-129, Petition for a Nonimmigrant Worker, denied solely on the basis that the H-2A sheepherder had exceeded the three-year limitation of stay.
+Affected petitioners may request that USCIS reopen these cases on a Service Motion by sending an email to: firstname.lastname@example.org.
+(Include ‘H-2A Sheepherder Service Motion Request’ in the subject line.)

-USCIS will only review cases for which it has received a written request through the above email address.
-Requests will be accepted through April 30, 2012.
+USCIS will only review denials for which it has received a written request.
+Such requests will be accepted through April 20, 2012.
 No fee is required.
 If a petition was previously denied on other grounds in addition to limitation of stay issues, USCIS will not review the case through a written request.

 USCIS may request additional evidence in any reopened case where a final decision cannot be made based solely on the evidence of record.
 This includes evidence to show the beneficiary is eligible to continue to perform the labor or services stated on the petition.
 If the petitioner fails to submit requested evidence, USCIS may deny the case.